 All applicants are subject to a number of checks designed to maintain the integrity of the teaching profession.
 You'll be required to attend an interview, complete Professional Skills Tests and undergo DBS checks.

 If you’re interested in this route, please read our application guidance.

-On receipt we can assess your readiness to apply for the assessment only route.
+On receipt of all items listed, we can assess your readiness to apply for the Assessment Only route.